bibrakc/CCA-Simulator/Applications/Iterative_Breadth_First_Search/README.md

 > `$ cmake --build build`

 - `THROTTLE=true/false`: for enabling throttle of diffusion to mitigate congestion.
+- `-D ANIMATION=true/false`: for recording and writing the simulation animation data.

 ## Executing
 Assuming the current directory is `/Applications/Iterative_Breadth_First_Search`